Come and Meet CloudQuery at RSA Conference 2025 in San Francisco Learn more ❯

 After you submit the form, you can generate the API key.

-The first text box contains the API key to use in CloudQuery config, save it.
+The first text box contains the API key to use in CloudQuery configuration, save it.

 Next, generate the app token.
 Click the blue Token link in the hint next to the API key (highlighted red in the screenshot above).
 This will take you to an authorization page.